Thursday afternoon, 17 July 1997

 “GO TO YOUR ROOM!”

 Celia: Celia keeps coming.
 The umbrella feels like bringing a knife to a gun fight, but its weight is steady in her hand.

 “Let go of her.”

 GM: “I said—GO TO YOUR ROOM!” her dad bellows.
 He grabs Celia’s mother back off the floor as she screams and flails.
-Blood, snot, and tears run down her cut face as he tosses her forward like an overlarge football, down the flight of stairs.
-Her limbs madly flail as she twists, turns, screams, and crashes into Celia, knocking her daughter off her feet.
-Each step is like a bare-bottom spank as it smacks into Celia, against her stomach, her back, her breasts, her arms, everywhere.
-She comes to in a heap at the bottom of the staircase as she hears her father’s footsteps furiously tramping down.
+Blood, snot, and tears run down her cut face as he tosses her down the stairs like an overlarge football.
+She screams and flails as she crashes into Celia, knocking her daughter off her feet.
+Each step smacks into Celia like a bare-bottom spank.
+They hit her everywhere: her stomach, her back, her breasts, her arms, everywhere.
+She comes to in a heap at the bottom of the staircase.
+Her father’s footsteps tramp down.

 Celia: Heck, heck, heck.
 Even inside their minds, ladies don’t swear.
 Celia’s body is banged up and bruised and hurting by the time she collapses in a pile at the bottom of the stairs, her mother on top of her.
 She should have called the police.
 She struggles to rise, trying to drag her mother up with her.